Kent State plays in MAC Tournament against the Miami (OH)

 Cleveland; Wednesday, 1:30 p.m.
 EDT

-BOTTOM LINE: Kent State squares off against Miami (OH) in the MAC Tournament.
+BOTTOM LINE: Kent State and Miami (OH) square off in the MAC Tournament.

-The Golden Flashes' record in MAC games is 12-6, and their record is 8-5 against non-conference opponents.
-Kent State is second in the MAC in rebounding averaging 35.4 rebounds.
-Bridget Dunn leads the Golden Flashes with 9.8 boards.
+The Golden Flashes have gone 12-6 against MAC teams, with an 8-5 record in non-conference play.
+Kent State ranks fourth in the MAC in team defense, giving up 63.2 points while holding opponents to 38.6% shooting.

-Kent State averages 73.9 points, 15.6 more per game than the 58.3 Miami (OH) allows.
-Miami (OH) has shot at a 42.7% clip from the field this season, 4.1 percentage points greater than the 38.6% shooting opponents of Kent State have averaged.
+The teams meet for the third time this season.
+Miami (OH) won 64-62 in the last matchup on Feb.
+15. Enjulina Gonzalez led Miami (OH) with 18 points, and Janae Tyler led Kent State with 18 points.

-TOP PERFORMERS: Mya Babbitt is shooting 40.7% from beyond the arc with 2.5 made 3-pointers per game for the Golden Flashes, while averaging 11.6 points.
-Jenna Batsch is averaging 19.3 points, 3.2 assists and 1.9 steals over the past 10 games.
+TOP PERFORMERS: Jenna Batsch is scoring 17.1 points per game with 3.1 rebounds and 3.8 assists for the Golden Flashes.
+Tyler is averaging 12.0 points and 5.4 rebounds while shooting 48.4% over the past 10 games.

-Maya Chandler averages 1.7 made 3-pointers per game for the RedHawks, scoring 11.0 points while shooting 36.4% from beyond the arc.
-Enjulina Gonzalez is shooting 43.1% and averaging 16.9 points over the last 10 games.
+Gonzalez is scoring 17.3 points per game and averaging 4.4 rebounds for the RedHawks.
+Maya Chandler is averaging 2.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Golden Flashes: 6-4, averaging 68.8 points, 31.8 rebounds, 14.3 assists, 7.2 steals and 3.4 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 63.9 points per game.